-Name of participant:
+Name of participant?

-Workshop attended:
+Workshop attended?

-List three useful things you have learnt from the workshop:
+List three useful things you have learnt for the workshop?

 How do you intend to apply what you have learnt from this workshop?

 Did the workshop cover most of your needs?

 Yes

 No

-If not, what did it not cover
+If not, what did it not cover?

+What improvements would you like to see in the future?

+What improvements would you like to see in the ruture.